Nope-im-not-pro/by-M0dSe7en_Lunar-Theme_a-sleek-and-beautiful-theme-for-notepad/README.md

-# by M0dSe7en Lunar NPP Theme "a sleek and beautiful theme for notepad"
+# by M0dSe7en Lunar NPP Theme "a sleek and beautiful theme for notepad++"

 The Lunar Theme (v1.3) by M0dSe7en
 I saw that the Link to the Theme was down: